Table Of Content

 With this article, we seek to not only provide parents with an in-depth understanding of infantile spasms, their symptoms, and traditional medical treatment options, but we’ll also explore the root cause of infantile spasms and walk you through all natural and supportive care options as well.

 Do not give up hope, moms and dads, and don’t just seek out a singular medical opinion or prognosis for your child.
-Over my 15+ years of clinical experience, we’ve been able to see some incredible results with children struggling with spasms, and many of them are living developmentally normal lives now today!
+Over my 15+ years of clinical experience, we’ve seen incredible results with children struggling with spasms, and many are living developmentally normal lives today!

 Brief Overview of Infantile Spasms (IS)